dortania/OpenCore-Install-Guide/post-install/audio.md

 ![](/images/post-install/audio-md/config-layout-id.png)

-Note that the value is in HEX/Data, you can use a simple [decimal to hexadecimal calculator](https://www.rapidtables.com/convert/number/decimal-to-hex.html) to find yours. `printf '%x\n' DECI_VAL`:
+Note that AppleALC can accept both Decimal/Number and Hexideciaml/Data, generally the best method is Hex as you avoid any unnecessary conversions.
+You can use a simple [decimal to hexadecimal calculator](https://www.rapidtables.com/convert/number/decimal-to-hex.html) to find yours. `printf '%x\n' DECI_VAL`:

 ![](/images/post-install/audio-md/hex-convert.png)

-So in this example, `alcid=11` would become `alc-layout-id | Data | <0B000000>`
+So in this example, `alcid=11` would become  either:

+* `alc-layout-id | Data | <0B000000>`
+* `alc-layout-id | Number | <11>`

-Note that the final value should be 4 bytes in total(ie. `0B 00 00 00` ), for layout IDs surpassing 255(`FF 00 00 00`) will need to remember that the bytes are swapped.
+Note that the final HEX/Data value should be 4 bytes in total(ie. `0B 00 00 00` ), for layout IDs surpassing 255(`FF 00 00 00`) will need to remember that the bytes are swapped.
 So 256 will become `FF 01 00 00`
+* HEX Swapping and data size can be completely ignored using the Decimal/Number method

+**Reminder**: You **MUST** remove the boot-arg afterwards, as it will always have the top priority and so AppleALC will ignore all other entries like in DeviceProperties

 ## Miscellaneous issues